viva-safeland/viva_datacreator/docs/usage.md

 ---

-### Step 4: Detection and Tracking with YOLO and DeepSort
+### Step 4: Discovering New Objects (YOLO & DeepSort)

 *   **Script:** `fourth_step.py`
-*   **Purpose:** This step temporarily ignores the SAM2 masks and performs object detection from scratch using a pre-trained YOLO model and the DeepSort tracker.
-The goal is to identify the most "prominent" or consistently moving objects, in order to refine their masks in the next step.
+*   **Purpose:** This step is designed to find objects that appear mid-video and were not originally segmented in Step 2.
+It uses YOLO for detection and DeepSort for tracking to identify new objects of interest.
 *   **How it works:**
     1. Processes the `video_alineado.mp4` frame by frame.
-    2. In each frame, it applies an inverse mask (using masks from the `segmentation/` folder) to hide already segmented areas and avoid duplicate detections.
+    2. It applies an **inverse mask** (using existing masks from the `segmentation/` folder) to hide areas already segmented.
+This allows the model to focus only on parts of the video that don't have a mask yet.
-    3. Uses SAHI to improve the detection of small objects with YOLO.
+    3. Uses SAHI (Slicing Aided Hyper Inference) to improve the detection of small objects with YOLO.
-    4. Uses DeepSort to assign a unique tracking ID to each detected object throughout the video.
+    4. Uses DeepSort to assign a unique tracking ID to each *newly* detected object.
 *   **Inputs:**
     *   `video_alineado.mp4`.
-    *   Masks from the `segmentation/` folder.
+    *   Existing masks from the `segmentation/` folder.
 *   **Outputs:**
-    *   **`track_dic.csv` file**: A CSV containing the `track_id` of each detected object and the first frame in which it appeared, along with its bounding box.
+    *   **`track_dic.csv` file**: A list of newly detected objects, the frame where they first appeared, and their initial bounding boxes.

 ---